UtrechtUniversity/yoda/README.md

 ## Documentation
 Documentation is hosted on: https://utrechtuniversity.github.io/yoda-docs/

+## Contributing
+### Code
+Instructions on how to setup your development environment and other useful instructions for development can be found in the [documentation](https://utrechtuniversity.github.io/yoda-docs/development/setting-up-development-environment.html).

+### Bug reports
+We use GitHub for bug tracking.
+Please search existing [issues](https://github.com/UtrechtUniversity/yoda/issues) and create a new one if the issue is not yet tracked.

 ## License
 This project is licensed under the GPL-v3 license.
 The full license can be found in [LICENSE](LICENSE).